Hillsborough Street: Krispy Kreme Challenge

 The Krispy Kreme Challenge, a race invented and organized by NC State Park Scholars with a majority of runners attending NC State, is a new NC State tradition which attracted over 7,500 runners in 2010.
 Part of Hillsborough Street is closed in order for runners to make their way from the NC State Bell Tower to the Krispy Kreme on Peace Street.
 The objective is to run to the Krispy Kreme, eat one dozen doughnuts, and run back to the Bell Tower in under one hour.
 The event raises money to support the North Carolina Children's Hospital, and in 2010 raised $122 million.

 City of Oaks Marathon

-The Raleigh City of Oaks Marathon and Rex Healthcare Half Marathon annually attracts thousands of athletes to the capital city.
-The course is revered for the diversity of the landscape, showcasing the Triangle’s natural areas and the capital’s history.
+The City of Oaks Marathon, along with its half marathon, 10k, and 5k events, annually attract thousands of athletes to the city for the first Sunday of November.
+The course has received positive reception for mix of urban and natural landmarks along the course including Hillsborough Street, and mixed reception for its natural obstacles including a number of hills, and the time of year it takes place often producing cold running conditions.